ardakshalkar/Analyze-Excel/DEPLOYMENT.md

 3. **Test locally first:** Ensure everything works locally before deploying
 4. **Check timeout:** Increase `TIMEOUT_SECONDS` if operations are timing out

+#### Common Error: "Failed building wheel for tiktoken"

+If you see an error about `tiktoken` requiring a Rust compiler:

+- **Solution:** The `requirements.txt` file now explicitly includes `tiktoken>=0.5.0` which should use prebuilt wheels
+- If the issue persists, Streamlit Cloud may need to update its pip version.
+The error message suggests running `pip install --upgrade pip`, but on Streamlit Cloud this should happen automatically
+- As a workaround, you can try pinning to a specific Python version (3.11 or 3.12) in your Streamlit Cloud settings, as these versions have better wheel support for `tiktoken`

 ### Alternative Hosting Options:

 If Streamlit Cloud doesn't work well, consider: